bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 We have a magical "piggy bank" (a piggy bank is the traditional name of a place to store coins, bills, money).
 The piggy bank is magical because it can hold unlimited amounts of money.
 However, you can not get the money out of it.

+The use of IntelliJ is optional.
+However, I think using a text editor with the JDK as we did the first three modules would be more straightfoward for this challenge.

 * [ ] Create a collection (Array, ArrayList, or HashMap) to represent the piggy bank.
 The elements in the collection are pockets of money.
   * Each element in the collection contains
     * The number of coins in this group